Microscopic mechanism for resonant light-enhanced pair correlations in K$_3$C$_{60}$: Introduction

-A major goal of ultrafast quantum materials science is to induce nontrivial, far from equilibrium quantum many-body states of matter~\cite{basov_towards_2017,de_la_torre_colloquium_2021}, ideally ones that have no known equilibrium counterpart.
-Among the most prominent examples are superconducting-like optical responses observed far above equilibrium $T_c$ after midinfrared excitation~\cite{cavalleri_photo-induced_2018}.
-In K$_3$C$_{60}$ such signatures were first reported in Ref.~\onlinecite{mitrano_possible_2016}, later linked to long-lived metastable behavior and quasi-dc transport-compatible measurements~\cite{budden_evidence_2021}, with pressure dependence supporting a superconducting interpretation over simple enhanced metallicity~\cite{cantaluppi_pressure_2018}.
-Most strikingly, a recent pump-frequency study uncovered a sharp resonance near 10~THz ($\sim 41$~meV), where the photo-susceptibility increased by about two orders of magnitude relative to off-resonant excitation~\cite{rowe_resonant_2023}.
+A major goal of ultrafast quantum materials science is to induce nontrivial, far-from-equilibrium quantum many-body states of matter~\cite{basov_towards_2017,de_la_torre_colloquium_2021}, including states with no known equilibrium counterpart.
+Among the most prominent examples are superconducting-like optical responses observed far above the equilibrium transition temperature $T_c$ following mid-infrared excitation~\cite{cavalleri_photo-induced_2018}.
+First reported in a stripe-ordered cuprate~\cite{fausti_light-induced_2011}, such signatures were subsequently observed in underdoped YBa$_2$Cu$_3$O$_{6+x}$~\cite{hu_optically_2014,kaiser_optically_2014,mankowsky_nonlinear_2014,hunt_dynamical_2016}, organic $\kappa$-(BEDT-TTF)$_2X$ salts~\cite{buzzi_photomolecular_2020,buzzi_phase_2021}, and K$_3$C$_{60}$~\cite{mitrano_possible_2016}.
+More recently, the observation of transient magnetic-field expulsion in optically driven YBa$_2$Cu$_3$O$_{6.48}$ has provided further evidence for the superconducting-like character of the photo-induced state~\cite{fava_magnetic_2024}.
+Notably, these materials are all correlated electron systems in which interaction and kinetic-energy scales compete.
+Their equilibrium normal states above $T_c$ also display unconventional behavior, including pseudogap physics and stripe order in the cuprates and pronounced superconducting fluctuations or precursor correlations in the $\kappa$-salts and K$_3$C$_{60}$~\cite{buzzi_phase_2021,Jotzu2023}.
+Uemura has proposed a unified interpretation of these equilibrium and photoinduced responses in terms of preformed pairs, local phase coherence, and competition between superconducting and magnetic order~\cite{Uemura2019}.
+In K$_3$C$_{60}$, the light-induced state has furthermore been linked to long-lived metastable behavior and quasi-dc transport measurements~\cite{budden_evidence_2021}, with pressure dependence supporting a superconducting interpretation over simple enhanced metallicity~\cite{cantaluppi_pressure_2018}.
+Most strikingly, a recent pump-frequency study uncovered a sharp resonance near \SI{10}{\tera\hertz} ($\sim\SI{41}{\milli\electronvolt}$), where the photo-susceptibility increases by about two orders of magnitude relative to off-resonant excitation~\cite{rowe_resonant_2023}.